How much is a round trip haulout?

 Yes.
 We offer outside long term storage.
 Availability is dependent upon location and season.

-Our West Yard in Seattle and North Yard in Bellingham offer long term outside storage (aka “Dead Storage”) on a limited, first-come, first-served basis during the off-season (October-March).
+Our North Yard in Bellingham offer long term outside storage (aka “Dead Storage”) on a limited, first-come, first-served basis during the off-season (October-March).
 Long term storage is not available during the summer months (May-September).

 Our Fairhaven facility in Bellingham offers long term heated indoor storage and long term outside storage on a year round basis.